amarakon/amarakon.github.io/content/blog/2022-05-01-you-should-pay-attention-to-your-choice-of-software/index.md

 # Change

 One day, I was scrolling through YouTube and I found something that intrigued me.
-It was a video of somebody comparing three-dimensional rendering between Windows 10 and GNU/Linux.
+It was a video of somebody comparing three-dimensional rendering between Windows 10 and Linux.
-I was extremely surprised by how much GNU/Linux is blatantly better than Windows 10.
+I was extremely surprised by how much Linux is blatantly better than Windows 10.
-For the next couple of weeks, I experimented with GNU/Linux without much success.
+For the next couple of weeks, I experimented with Linux without much success.
 I found it extremely difficult to get basic things done, like connecting to WiFi.
 Could it be that the normie lifestyle is correct and that alternatives are terrible most of the time?

-I almost gave up, but since I have come so far, I kept using GNU/Linux.
+I almost gave up, but since I have come so far, I kept using Linux.
 I eventually solved my main issues with it.
 I spent the next couple of months experimenting with it and mastering it.
 During that time, I increasingly learned the evils of common software and how everybody—including myself, fell for that trap.